aerospike/aerospike-kubernetes/helm/README.md

 ### Apply your own aerospike.conf file or template

-To override the default `aerospike.template.conf`, set `confFilePath` to point to your own custom `aerospike.conf` file or template.
-Note that it should be a path on your machine where `helm` client is running.
-The custom `aerospike.conf` file or template must contain `# mesh-seed-placeholder` in `heartbeat` configuration to populate mesh configuration during peer discovery.
+- To override the default `aerospike.template.conf`, set `confFilePath` to point to your own custom `aerospike.conf` file or template.
+- Note that `confFilePath` should be a path on your machine where `helm` client is running.
+- The custom `aerospike.conf` file or template must contain `# mesh-seed-placeholder` in `heartbeat` configuration to populate mesh configuration during peer discovery.
 For example,

 ```
 ....